-Mathematics lessons for Primary (Years 3-6) and Intermediate (Years 7-8) students are aligned with the New Zealand Numeracy Project, the New Zealand Curriculum and the National Standards.
+Mathematics lessons for Primary (Years 1-6) and Intermediate (Years 7-8) students are aligned with the New Zealand Curriculum.

 We teach a mixture of knowledge and strategies.
-Teachers teach number knowledge (such as number identification, ordering and sequencing numbers, basic facts and place value alongside a range of strategies to help solve a variety of mathematical problems.
+Teachers teach number knowledge (such as number identification, ordering and sequencing numbers, basic facts and place value) alongside a range of strategies to help solve a variety of mathematical problems.
 Multiplication tables are taught in such a way that students understand their meaning and relationship to one another, and practiced thoroughly in order to ensure their memorization and immediate recall.

-Junior high school students work their way through a range of exercises, set texts, past exams and assessments.
-They are encouraged to form a solid foundation of number knowledge.
-Once students have this platform, they have a good baseline to work from, enjoying the feeling of experiencing success as they build confidence and accuracy.
+Junior high school students are encouraged to form a solid foundation of number knowledge.
+They work their way through a range of exercises, set texts, past exams and assessments.
+Once students have this platform, they have a good baseline to work from, and can enjoy the feeling of experiencing success as they build confidence and accuracy.

-Students cover all the strands (geometry, measurement, algebra and statistics) in a year of study and tutors are more than happy to align their teaching to individual student’s classroom programmes.
+Students cover all of the strands (geometry, measurement, algebra and statistics) in a year of study.